WHEN AN ARTIST FALLS IN A FOREST AND NO ONE IS AROUND TO HEAR IT...

 It is easy to spot such artists.
-They're the ones who remain hunched over a drawing board or computer, continuing to work on a picture even after someone was willing to buy it.
+They're the ones who remain hunched over a drawing board or computer, continuing to improve a picture even after someone was willing to buy it.

 For some, this dedication paid off.
-Norman Rockwell traded away his personal life for his art, often working twelve hours a day, six days a week on his paintings.
+Norman Rockwell traded his personal life for his art, often working twelve hours a day, six days a week on his paintings.
 Near the end of his life he observed, "The story of my life is, really, the story of my pictures."
-Rockwell may not have spent much time playing with his kids or lingering in bed with his wife on cold New England mornings, but he could feel warmed by the knowledge that future generations would remember his name and respect his achievement.
+Rockwell may not have spent much time with his kids or lingered in bed with his wife on cold New England mornings, but future generations would remember his name and respect his achievement.

 Rockwell's fame is the exception, not the rule.
-For most artists, every artistic decision that seemed so important at the time-- every crucial brush stroke or color choice-- will be erased forever.
-When artists arrive at that final destination, they understand that all those extra hours they robbed from life to invest in their craft, hoping for some future return on their investment, is equity that will never be repaid.
+For most artists, all that hard work and the decisions that seemed so momentous at the time-- that innovative color choice or that crucial brush stroke-- will be erased forever.
+When most artists arrive at their final destination, they'll understand that the extra hours they robbed from life to invest in their craft, hoping for a return on their investment, is equity that will never be repaid.

-It's not as if the gods hid the price of glory.
-Long ago, the gods made it clear to Achilles that if he wanted to be remembered, he would have to sacrifice his life.
+It's not as if the gods have hidden the price of glory.
+Long ago, the gods explained to Achilles that if he wanted to be remembered, he would have to sacrifice his life.

-You can bet that Achilles loved playing Wii just as much as you or I, so he raged against the unfairness of this choice.
-The pain in his famous soliloquy remains fresh today, thousands of years later:
+You can bet that Achilles loved surfing internet porn just as much as you or I, so he raged against the unfairness of this choice.
+The pain in his ancient soliloquy remains fresh today:

 The same honor waits for the coward and the brave.
 They both go down to Death, the fighter who shirks and the one who works to exhaustion....
 Two fates bear me on to the day of my death.
 If I hold out here and I lay siege to Troy my journey back home is gone, but my glory never dies.
 If I voyage back to the home I love, my pride, my glory dies, true, but the life that's left me will be long....When his hour of decision arrived, Achilles chose to sacrifice his life on the hardscrabble soil of Troy.
 (If he hadn't, we wouldn't still be talking about him now).

-In some ways, Achilles got a better deal than poor C.B.
+Achilles got a better deal than poor C.B.
 Dodson.
-At least Achilles received a guarantee from the gods that his sacrifice would be repaid with eternal glory.
-Artists get no such guarantee.
+The gods promised Achilles that his sacrifice would be rewarded with eternal glory, but artists get no such guarantee.
 They must gamble their lives away like a poker chip at the Casino d'Art.
 There are plenty of talented, hard working artists who die anonymous deaths, and plenty of untalented hacks who hit the jackpot and become legends.
-Who would play a slot machine with such terrible odds?
+Who among us would play a slot machine with such crummy odds?

-Unlike the fortunate Achilles, our choice is beset by our human limitations.
-We are surrounded by our mortality on one side, which requires us to make haste with our commitments, and total uncertainty on the other side about whether those commitments (and their accompanying sacrifices) will have any meaning whatsoever.
+Furthermore, our options are beset by human disadvantages that Achilles did not have.
+We are surrounded by mortality on one side, which requires us to make haste with our commitments, and total uncertainty on the other side about whether those commitments (and their accompanying sacrifices) will have any meaning.